-INCORPORATING CLEAN TRANSPORTATION CHOICES INTO DAILY LIFE

-Thinking of the future and your transportation needs, can you envision a life where you could meet all of your daily transportation needs through riding the bus, biking, using a scooter or skateboard, walking, and/or rideshare?

-KEY TAKEAWAYS

-- ▶ 29% believe their future transportation needs could someday be fulfilled by using the forms of transportation in the survey question. - ▶ 46% admit this is unlikely, while 25% were unsure if this could be accomplished. - Current vehicle-owners (25%) were statistically less likely to believe they can transition to 100% public or multimodal transportation options compared to those who do not currently own a vehicle (57%).

-About what percentage of your daily transportation needs could you envision meeting through using the bus, biking, rideshare, scooter/skateboard, and or walking?

-KEY TAKEAWAYS

-- A little more than one-third of respondents said they could envision at least half of their daily needs being met through one of the listed clean transportation choices. - Among Oʻahu residents, residents in urban Honolulu and Waikīkī indicated a higher potential use of clean transportation choices than residents who reside in other Oʻahu regions. - ▶ The potential use of clean transportation was also higher amongst renters than homeowners.
+INCORPORATING CLEAN TRANSPORTATION CHOICES INTO DAILY LIFE ∷ SURVEY QUESTION #1 Thinking of the future and your transportation needs, can you envision a life where you could meet all of your daily transportation needs through riding the bus, biking, using a scooter or skateboard, walking, and/or rideshare?
+KEY TAKEAWAYS - ▶ 31% believe their future transportation needs could someday be fulfilled by using the forms of transportation in the survey question. - ▶ 46% admit this is unlikely, while 24% were unsure if this could be accomplished. - Current vehicle-owners (25%) were statistically less likely to believe they can transition to 100% public or multimodal transportation options compared to those who do not currently own a vehicle (57%).
+SURVEY QUESTION #2 About what percentage of your daily transportation needs could you envision meeting through using the bus, biking, rideshare, scooter/skateboard, and or walking?
+KEY TAKEAWAYS - ▶ A little more than one-third of respondents said they could envision at least half of their daily needs being met through one of the listed clean transportation choices. - Among Oʻahu residents, residents in urban Honolulu and Waikīkī indicated a higher potential use of clean transportation choices than residents who reside in other Oʻahu regions. - ▶ The potential use of clean transportation choices was also higher amongst renters than homeowners.
+TRUE BELIEVERS A bright spot was seeing that an average of 31% of respondents say they would choose clean transportation choices for 100% of their daily needs.

-TRUE BELIEVERS

-A bright spot was seeing that an average of 31% of respondents say they would choose clean transportation choices for 100% of their daily needs.

 WHO ARE THE SUPPORTERS?

 PLACE OF RESIDENCE

 - 4% Kaua'i

-- 67% Oʻahu
+- 71% Oʻahu

 - 14% Maui County

-- 15% Hawai'i County
+- 10% Hawai'i County

 PROFILE CHARACTERISTICS

 - 74% Own a vehicle

-- 50% Own their home
+- 47% Own their home

-- 49% College graduate
+- 56% College graduate

-- 60% Born & raised in Hawaiʻi
+- 57% Born & raised in Hawaiʻi

-INCORPORATING CLEAN TRANSPORTATION CHOICES INTO DAILY LIFE
+INCORPORATING CLEAN TRANSPORTATION CHOICES INTO DAILY LIFE (CONTINUED)